-VII.
+VI.
 CONCLUSION

-This paper employs both non-cooperative and cooperative game theoretic tools to analyze the energy efficiency of wireless ad hoc networks with selfish energy allocation and endogenous partner selection.
+This paper employs both cooperative and non-cooperative game theoretic tools to analyze the energy efficiency of wireless ad hoc networks with selfish energy allocation and endogenous partner selection.
 The novelty of this study is that cooperation is established without the added complexity of extrinsic incentive mechanisms, altruistic nodes, and/or community enforcement.
-We first described a twoplayer repeated relaying game and developed the necessary and sufficient conditions under which "natural" cooperation is possible.
-These conditions were derived for both fading and non-fading channels.
-By incorporating axiomatic bargaining models, we then showed how to calculate a unique Paretoefficient cooperative energy allocation that can be locally computed and agreed upon by selfish nodes without central authority.
-We then extended the two-player model to networks with K > 2 players and proposed a technique to endogenously form cooperative partnerships without central control through the stable roommate algorithm.
-Finally, we provided numerical results based on OAF relaying and quantified the energy efficiency of an ad hoc wireless network with selfish sources with respect to a network with centrally optimized energy allocations and pairings.
+We first used axiomatic bargaining tools from cooperative game theory to describe how two selfish source nodes can decide on a mutually-agreeable Pareto-efficient energy allocation that can be locally computed without central authority in scenarios where mutual benefit is possible through cooperative transmission.
+We then analyzed the conditions under which selfish nodes would follow through on this agreement and not defect in a repeated relaying game scenario and developed the necessary and sufficient conditions under which "natural" cooperation is possible for both fading and non-fading channels.
+We then extended the two-player model to networks with K>2 players and proposed a technique to endogenously form cooperative partnerships without central control through the stable roommate algorithm.
+Finally, we provided numerical results based on OAF cooperative transmission to quantify the energy efficiency of an ad hoc wireless network with selfish sources with respect to a network with centrally optimized energy allocations and pairings.